TENANT INTRODUCTION SERVICE

 We must be in receipt of a signed Agreement to Let form prior to commencement of marketing.
 All owners of the property must sign this form, as the names of all owners must appear on the Tenancy Agreement.

-Our commission rate is 5% (plus VAT at the current rate of 20%) of the agreed rent for the initial fixed term of the tenancy subject to a minimum charge of £300.00, inclusive of VAT at the current rate of 20%.
+Our commission rate is 5% (plus VAT at the current rate of 20%) (6% Inclusive of VAT) of the agreed rent for the initial fixed term of the tenancy subject to a minimum charge of £300.00, inclusive of VAT at the current rate of 20%.
 Payment is due in full at the beginning of the tenancy and is deducted from the first month’s rent.
-A 5% commission rate (plus VAT @20%) will be charged on any tenancies that arise as a result of the Tenant introducing a prospective Tenant that proceeds to take up tenancy.
+A 5% commission rate (plus VAT @20%) (6% Inclusive of VAT) will be charged on any tenancies that arise as a result of the Tenant introducing a prospective Tenant that proceeds to take up tenancy.
 This commission is payable in advance and if the need arises, a new tenancy agreement will be drawn up.

 After interviewing the Tenant and finding that Tenant to be suitable for your property, we will then ask for one month’s rent in advance and a deposit usually equal to one month’s rent.
 This deposit will be held by the Member Agent under the terms of the Tenancy Deposit Scheme which is administered by the Dispute Service Ltd.